2017 Winner & Scale Up Runner 2018Real-time diagnostics for devastating wheat rust

-Wheat yellow rust, caused by Puccinia striiformis f. sp. tritici (PST), is currently considered the most damaging wheat disease globally, with yield losses sometimes higher than 60%.
-Furthermore, in the last decade new PST races have emerged that are adapted to warmer temperatures, have expanded virulence profiles, and are more aggressive than previously characterized races leading to wide scale epidemics.
-Understanding the rapidly shifting nature of pathogen populations and dispersal in near real-time is critical to implement effective early warning and control.
+Wheat yellow rust, caused by Puccinia striiformis f. sp. tritici (PST), is considered the most damaging wheat disease globally, causing yield losses sometimes higher than 60 percent.
+What’s worse is that new PST races have emerged in the last decade that are adapted to warmer temperatures, have expanded virulence profiles, and are more aggressive than previously characterized races.
+These new strains can lead to large-scale epidemics.

-Considerable progress has been made in establishing global monitoring systems and surveillance networks for wheat rusts (https://rusttracker.cimmyt.org/), but pathogen diagnostics still rely on lengthy and costly controlled bioassays undertaken at a very limited number of specialized laboratories.
+While considerable progress has been made in establishing global wheat rust monitoring systems and surveillance networks, pathogen diagnostics still rely on lengthy and costly controlled bioassays undertaken at a limited number of laboratories.

-This project aims to develop and mainstream an affordable, mobile in-field pathogenomics platform called MARPLE (Mobile And Real-time PLant disEase) diagnostics to revolutionize crop pathogen surveillance and diagnostics in real time.
-It will rely on the MinION mobile genome sequencer platform and assess its deployment in situ in Ethiopia.
+This project aims to develop and mainstream an affordable, mobile in-field pathogenomics platform called MARPLE (Mobile And Real-time PLant disEase) diagnostics that will revolutionize crop pathogen surveillance and diagnostic.
+Through quicker, cheaper, and readily deployable software and data management tools, MARPLE diagnostics seeks to reduce wheat yellow rust risks for smallholder farmers.

 Step by step

-The project was one of five winners of the Inspire Challenge 2017 and was awarded US$100K at the inaugural annual convention of the CGIAR Platform Big Data in Agriculture, during 19-22 of September.
+The project was one of five winners of the Inspire Challenge 2017 and was awarded US$100K at the inaugural annual convention of the CGIAR Platform Big Data in Agriculture, 9-22 September 2017.

 The team first collected representative Ethiopian PST samples that would be later sequenced using a new mobile MinION sequencer (Oxford Nanopore) coupled with current field pathogenomics methodology to give rapid diagnostics.
 This would the first application of this new technology to a major crop disease.

-One Ethiopian scientist was extensively trained at the JIC (UK) for 5 months, whilst others received training directly from JIC scientists in Ethiopia.
+One Ethiopian scientist was extensively trained at the John Innes Centre (JIC) for five months, whilst others received training directly from JIC scientists in Ethiopia.
 The team evaluated samples collected in Ethiopia, validated the use of the MARPLE platform, and trained scientists in how to analyze the resulting data in country.